zcogswell/QRNG-for-Cryptographic-Agility/README.md

+# Cryptographic Agility
+The ability for a cryptosystem to adopt new primitives.

+## IBM Qiskit
+A collection of quantum computers and simulators made accessible to the public by IBM.

 ## OPENSSL
-OPENSSL is a cryptographic suite with many uses.
+OPENSSL is a cryptographic suite with good aglility and many applications.

-# Changing Primitives
-OPENSSL has a C library which can be got on Debian based systems from `libssl-dev`.